 Role and responsibilities:

-Samantha is CLA Co-ordinator for the school and also manages the NSCD Media Archive, the school’s online performance/assessment/documentary footage platform.
+Samantha is OpenAthens Administrator for the school, CLA Co-ordinator and also manages the NSCD Media Archive, the school’s online performance/assessment/documentary footage platform.

 Samantha is a graduate of Leeds Metropolitan University and a chartered member of CILIP the library & information association.

 Samantha has worked as the school’s Librarian since July 1997, taking on responsibilities at CDD level in 2010.
 In 2013 Samantha oversaw the development and implementation of the NSCD Media Archive which allows students and staff to view assessments, student and visiting artist performances and off-air recordings online.

 Samantha held the role of CDD Library Advisor and OpenAthens Administrator for over 12 years (2010-2022) and enjoyed working across the Conservatoire to develop centralised resources for students and staff across a range of performance subject areas, co-ordinating the provision of shared online resources.
 She also managed OpenAthens provision and co-ordinated/chaired the library group for the Conservatoire.

 As part of her Librarianship training, she was lucky enough to complete a placement at the BUFVC (British Universities Film & Video Council).
 The passionate individuals she worked with at the BUFVC sparked a desire to work in a specialised/arts library in the HE sector and a career long interest in facilitating access to audio visual resources.

 She has also undertaken various freelance indexing and bibliographic work for dance and voluntary sector organisations.

 Samantha is a letterpress printer, a member of the British Printing Society and the Fine Press Book Association.
 She founded her own letterpress studio, the Red Eel Press, in 2011.